For it is not enough to know what we ought to say; we must also say it as we ought. ~Aristotle

 Such tastes are subjective, of course.
 Some people prefer the plain, colloquial styles of King and Zelazny.
 Or perhaps you oscillate in your preferences.
 After soaking in one author’s style for a few weeks, you find yourself craving a different author for different reasons, only to find yourself craving the original author all over again.

-Yes, story is king, and always will be.
+Story is king, and always will be.
 But if you have a lot of good stories to choose from, then story begins to fade in significance because story is not what is scarce.
 Time and attention are scarce.
-And when that is the case, style plays a much bigger role.
-Style can become the substance because it is the primary way through which writers manage the precious resource of attention.
-After all, style is fundamentally about how you say or write a thing so that you get people to take notice, keep taking notice, and ultimately take action (especially if that action is to buy your book).
+And when that is the case, style plays a bigger role.
+Style can become the substance because style is fundamentally about how you say or write a thing so that you get people to take notice, keep taking notice, and ultimately take action—especially if that action is to buy your book.

 Let me put it this way.
 In the publishing industry in general, there are so many good books vying for our attention that we have trouble deciding what to read next.
 Consequently it is not only the “substance” that determines whether we pick one up.
 A book’s stylistic elements—the uniqueness of the prose, the intriguing title and synopsis, the cover art, the endorsements, the author bio, and so on—become all the more important, if not more important, than the story itself.
 This dynamic has profound implications for all writers, but perhaps more so for authors in an industry made increasingly competitive by digitization and self-publishing.